Nurseries Online

 Sugar Cane Mulch and Termites.

 More theories here than termites.
-One is that the chemicals in sugar cane mulch will deter termites, so what about organic sugar cane mulch ?
-Another is that termites will eat sugar cane mulch the same as any other mulch.
-A third is that because it breaks down fairly quickly it is less likely to attract termites than wood chips.
+One is that termites will eat sugar cane mulch the same as any other mulch.
+A second is that because it breaks down fairly quickly it is less likely to attract termites than wood chips.
 The jury is out on that one……

 Benefits of sugar cane as a mulch

-• is usually weed free and will not germinate
+• This is a mulch that is usually weed free and will not germinate

-• sugar cane mulch decomposes completely and adds nutrients to the soil
+• It decomposes completely and adds nutrients to the soil

-• helps keep soil temperature higher during colder months enhancing growth and microbal activity.
+• It helps keep soil temperature higher during colder months enhancing growth and microbal activity.

-• sugar cane mulch is available in handy compressed bales (chopped) wrapped for easy transport
+• Readily available in handy compressed bales (chopped) wrapped for easy transport

 You may also be interested in